mahendra-918/ultimate_alarm_clock/README.md

 ### 9) Ringtones

-“Added 5 new royalty-free ringtones and fixed related bugs, including erratic ringtone preview behaviour.”
+"Added 5 new royalty-free ringtones and fixed related bugs, including erratic ringtone preview behaviour."
 Issue: [#595](https://github.com/CCExtractor/ultimate_alarm_clock/issues/595), Pull-Request: [#596](https://github.com/CCExtractor/ultimate_alarm_clock/pull/596)

+### 10) Sunrise Alarm

+The Sunrise Alarm feature gradually brightens your screen before the alarm goes off, mimicking a natural sunrise to wake you up gently.
+Set a duration of up to 60 minutes for the screen to gradually brighten before your alarm sounds, and choose from various ambient sounds like forest, ocean, rain, or white noise to accompany the visual effect for a more natural waking experience.
+This feature is perfect for:
+- Light sleepers who prefer gentle awakening
+- Creating a more natural morning routine
+- Reducing morning grogginess by aligning with your body's circadian rhythm

-### 10) UI and bug fixes
+### 11) UI and bug fixes

 - Fixed Scheduling logic for weekday scheduling.
 - Fixed Several Controller errors throughout different PRs.